nguyeen33/ATI_final/README.md

 4. Set up the database and environment variables:
     ```bash
     cp .env.example .env

+5. Change dir to frontend
+    cd frontend

-5. Run the application:
+6. Run the application:
     ```bash
     npm run dev
     # or
     yarn dev
     # or
     ```
-6. Visit http://localhost:3000 in your browser to access the application.
+7. Navigate to http://localhost:3000 in your browser to access the application.